nestybox/sysbox-ee/README.md

 ## About Nestybox

-[Nestybox](https://www.nestybox.com) expands the power of Linux containers.
+[Nestybox](https://www.nestybox.com) enhances the power of Linux containers.

-We are developing software that enables deployment of **system containers** with Docker (and soon Kubernetes).
+We are developing software that enables containers to run **any type of workload** (not just micro-services), and do so easily and securely.

-Our mission is to make our system containers run as many system-level workload types as possible in order to provide users a fast, efficient, and easy-to-use alternative to virtual machines for deploying virtual hosts on Linux.
-And for this to work out-of-the-box and securely, without complex configurations and without resorting to unsecure privileged containers.
+Our mission is to provide users with a fast, efficient, easy-to-use, and secure alternative to virtual machines for deploying virtual hosts on Linux.

 ## Contact